-We perform an alternating update scheme based on the aforementioned centroidal optimization (CEN) and wholebody optimization (WBD) problems.
-Fig. 5 demonstrates the proposed updating sequence, where the CEN optimization is first solved and then followed by the WBD optimization.
-The reference trajectories are updated accordingly after each CEN or WBD optimization solve. $\mathcal{I}{crb}$ maps the generalized coordinates to the CRB inertia tensor $\mathbf{I}{\rm crb}.$ Similar to [26]- [29], this process, referred to as one alternating iteration, is iterated until the dynamics consensus between CEN and WBD is achieved.
-Moreover, our proposed consensus quantities include not only CoM position, centroidal momentum, and EE locations, but also the equimomental inertia tensors ( $\mathbf{I}{\mathrm{ellip}}$ in CEN and $I{\rm crb}$ in WBD).
+We perform an alternating update scheme based on the aforementioned centroidal optimization (CEN) and whole-body optimization (WBD) problems.
+Fig. 3 demonstrates the proposed updating sequence, where the CEN optimization is first solved and then followed by the WBD optimization.
+Note that no hand-crafted reference trajectory is required and a constant MoI is employed for the first CEN optimization.
+The WBD or CEN reference trajectories are updated accordingly after each CEN or WBD optimization solve. \mathcal{I}{crb} maps the generalized coordinates to the CRB inertia tensor I{crb} .
+Similar to [26]-[29], this process, referred to as one alternating iteration, is iterated until the dynamics consensus between CEN and WBD is achieved.
+Moreover, our proposed consensus quantities include not only CoM position, centroidal momentum, and EE locations, but also the equimomental inertia tensors (I{ellip} in CEN and I{crb} in WBD).
 This is achieved by enabling the variables, constraints, and costs that involve ellipsoid inertia vectors e and v in CEN, which allows generating robot behaviors that cannot be captured by only using centroidal dynamics such as zero-gravity reorientation (see Remark 1).
-For the other motions unnecessary to parameterize centroidal inertia, we disable the ellipsoid related terms in CEN and directly use $I{\rm crb}$ from WBD.
+For the other motions unnecessary to parameterize centroidal inertia, we disable the ellipsoid related terms in CEN and directly use I{crb} from WBD.
 This hybrid formulation reduces the complexity of directly solving Formulation 1 and saves the solve time.
-More results will be shown in Sec.
-V.
+More results will be shown in Section V.